Technical Theatre Arts BA(Hons)

 Course details

-On this Technical Theatre Arts degree, you'll have the opportunity to gain a BA(Hons) degree over two years accelerated or study Technical Theatre Arts BA(Hons) accelerated with a placement year.
+On this Technical Theatre Arts degree, you'll have the opportunity to gain a BA(Hons) degree over three years or study Technical Theatre Arts BA(Hons) with a professional placement year option.

-We’ll explore stagecraft techniques, equipment, technology, and processes, as well as modern performance practices and the industry’s history.
-You’ll have the chance to take on junior roles on live performances, work on our summer schools, conferences, events and artist residencies, and gain nationally recognised health and safety training.
-You’ll be working in state of the art facilities with access to both core industry technology and some of the latest equipment.
+During your first year, you’ll explore stagecraft techniques, equipment, technology and processes, as well as modern performance practices and the industry’s history.
+You’ll have the chance to take on roles in live performances, work at our summer schools, conferences, events and artist residencies and gain nationally recognised health and safety training.

 Modules